pinGPT logo

 [ USB-C cable plugged into the ESP32 module ]

-1. Grab a USB-C cable
+1. Grab a USB-C data cable

-2. Plug into the ESP32's own USB port
+2. Plug into the ESP32's USB-C port

 [ Arrow pointing to the correct USB-C port on the ESP32 ]